christinamahmoud/christinamahmoud.github.io/_pages/publications.md

 1. *Relative entropy analysis for asymptotic preserving schemes to the Jin & Xin model*.
    _In preparation._
-2. *Relative-Entropy Analysis of a Hierarchy of Relaxation Models for Phase-Change Flows*
+2. *Relative entropy Analysis of a Hierarchy of Relaxation Models for Phase-Change Flows*